Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/README.md

 ### Exceptions

-The `create` and `get_model_info` methods on the clients raise an [HttpResponseError](https://learn.microsoft.com/python/api/azure-core/azure.core.exceptions.httpresponseerror) exception for a non-success HTTP status code response from the service.
+The `create`, `embed` and `get_model_info` methods on the clients raise an [HttpResponseError](https://learn.microsoft.com/python/api/azure-core/azure.core.exceptions.httpresponseerror) exception for a non-success HTTP status code response from the service.
 The exception's `status_code` will be the HTTP response status code.
 The exception's `error.message` contains a detailed message that will allow you to diagnose the issue:

 ```python
 from azure.core.exceptions import HttpResponseError